+Total 1975 Outlays Dollars in Millions

-1975 Budget (February
+1975 Budget (February transmittal) 40

-transmittal)

-Without deferral (current

-estimate)

-With deferral (revised
+Without deferral (current estimate) With deferral (revised 40

-estimate)
+estimate) 24

-(Effect of action on 1976 outlays .....
+(Effect of action on 1976 outlays )

 The deferral of the rate of buildup on these projects could delay their launch dates by several months.
 These schedule slippages are not expected to have a significant programmatic impact.